Data contract: Implementation

-Product-oriented data engineering & management
+Product-oriented data engineering and management

 Data contracts are gaining popularity as Data Products are gaining traction.

 Best practices

 Usually, a data contract is created by one data producer for one or many data consumers.

 A data contract is designed to be enhanced iteratively.
 Data engineers can start with the few elements in the header and the schema.
 Over time, data engineers and owners can add more information, like data quality and SLA.

 Most data contracts are implemented using a YAML file, which is both human -and computer-readable and language-agnostic.

 The symbol for a data contract is either an equilateral triangle (rotated 90°) – symbolizing schema, business meaning, and SLAs or a file icon.